Jeff Cobb: Consejo Mundial de Lucha Libre (2021)

-WWE (2025–present)
+WWE (2025–2026)

 On May 10, 2025, Cobb made his WWE debut at Backlash, where he assisted Jacob Fatu in retaining his WWE United States Championship, establishing himself as a heel and joining The Bloodline.
 The following week on SmackDown, he was given the new ring name, JC Mateo, and won his debut match against LA Knight.
 On the July 4 episode of SmackDown, the Bloodline was rebranded to the "MFT".
+On the March 20, 2026 episode of SmackDown, Mateo defended the WWE Tag Team Championship with stablemate Tama Tonga on behalf of stable leader Solo Sikoa, but the duo lost the titles to Damian Priest and R-Truth.
+They failed to regain the titles on the April 24 episode of SmackDown, in what was Mateo's final match in WWE.
+On May 2, Mateo was released from WWE, ending his tenure with the company at less than a year.